panos--/kwatch/README.md

 ## Motivation

 Tired of running `watch kubectl get pods` after applying some changes?
-Tired of wating for command completion when using `kubectl`?
+Tired of waiting for command completion when using `kubectl`?

 This project's goal is to provide a terminal-based user interface around `kubectl` and kubernetes' API that is quick and convenient to work with,